2017, Vol. 4 Issue 3, Part A

 How to cite this article:

-Hilal A Bhat, Nisar A Khan, Sajad H Wani, Rayees A Ahanger, Khurshid Ahmad, Arif H Bhat, Nisar A Dar, Javid I Mir and Mudasir Iqbal.
+Hilal A Bhat, Nisar A Khan, Sajad H Wani, Rayees A Ahanger, Khurshid Ahmad, Arif H Bhat, Nisar A Dar, Javid I Mir, Mudasir Iqbal.
 Characterisation of pathogens associated with die-back and twig blight of almond (Prunus amygdalus Batsch.).
-International Journal of Fauna and Biological Studies.
-2017; 4(3): 57-62.
+Int J Fauna Biol Stud 2017;4(3):57-62.